bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Looks more la' yeh' mad' a toy, Adri" the dwarf said with a big grin on her face, as she turned back to the setup to study it further.

 "Of cause we can use it fo' traps - tha's obvious" she said, with her face up close to one of the gears.

-"Yeh started t' say somethin' 'bout e' makin' a certain amount of spin, and somethin' about two devices, eh?"
+"Yeh started te' say somethin' 'bout e' makin' a certain amount of spin, and somethin' about two devices, eh?"

 Adrex had finally gather himself enough to get an arm up at the table to help him up from the floor.